Small Intestinal Bacterial Overgrowth: What to Know

 Fibromyalgia

 Fibromyalgia symptoms include chronic muscle pain and stiffness, especially across the upper back, neck, and shoulders.
-Though the evidence is unclear, there is a possible link between fibromyalgia and small bacterial overgrowth (SIBO).
+Although the evidence is unclear, a possible link exists between fibromyalgia and small intestinal bacterial overgrowth (SIBO).
 In a 2004 double-blind clinical trial, researchers found that 100% of people with fibromyalgia tested positive for SIBO.

 Interstitial cystitis